Confined Space Safety

 • When an employer (host employer) arranges to have employees of another employer (contractor) perform work that involves permit space entry, the host employer should follow the established protocol.

-• In addition to complying with the permit space requirements that apply to all employers, each contractor who is retained to perform permit space entry operations should adhere to the given process.
+• Each contractor who is retained to perform permit space entry operations should adhere to the given process.

 What is a Rescue Plan in Confined Space Safety?

 A confined space rescue plan is a system of steps undertaken by designated personnel to rescue employees from permit spaces.
-The rescue and emergency services often use a retrieval system or the equipment used for non-entry rescue of persons from permit spaces, among other equipment and assets necessary for safe entry into and rescue from permit spaces.
-The OSHA requirements related to a confined space rescue plan is as follows:
+The OSHA requirements related to a confined space rescue plan are as follows:

 • Develop and implement procedures for summoning rescue and emergency services, for rescuing entrants from permit spaces, for providing necessary emergency services to rescued employees, and for preventing unauthorized personnel from attempting a rescue.

-• Evaluate a prospective rescuer’s ability to respond to a rescue summons in a timely manner, considering the hazard(s) identified.
+• Evaluate a prospective rescuer’s ability to respond to a rescue summons promptly, considering the hazard(s) identified.

 • Evaluate a prospective rescue service’s ability, in terms of proficiency with rescue-related tasks and equipment, to function appropriately while rescuing entrants from the particular permit space or types of permit spaces identified.